Who Killed Lucy Beale?: Investigation following Lucy's death

 From Masood's house, Bobby tries to contact Jane, and Ian realises that Jane is covering for him.
 Jane crumbles, and admits that on Good Friday, Bobby phoned her in a panic and when she came to the Beale house, she found him standing over Lucy's lifeless body.
 She reveals that Bobby was frustrated with Lucy for all the trouble she was causing, and after confronting her, lashed out after failing to get through to her.
 Jane explains that after realising what had happened, she convinced Bobby that he wasn't responsible for Lucy's death and that he is under the belief that Lucy went back out after their argument and was later killed by someone else.
 Jane also reveals that Emma met her on New Year's Day and was having a hard time deciding whether to reveal the truth.
 Peter lashes out at Jane and accuses her of betraying Lucy's memory, while Jane protests that Bobby didn't mean to hurt Lucy.
 They are disturbed when Cindy brings Bobby home, and after seeing his son, Ian decides to keep the circumstances of Lucy's death a secret.
 He forgives Jane and insists that the family all rally around and keep the secret.
 Peter refuses, but Cindy empathises with Jane.
 Hearing the commotion downstairs, Bobby comes down resulting in Peter angrily leaving.
 Bobby reveals to Cindy that he has kept the letter that Lucy was writing safe since learning about her death.
 Cindy reveals its contents to the family: Lucy wrote to Ian, telling him that she was sorry for her behaviour and that she wants to change.
-She tells Ian that she's going to bed, but when he returns home to wake her up so she can tell him that she loves him.
+She tells Ian that she is going to bed, but when he returns home to wake her up so she can tell him that she loves him.
 An emotional Ian gathers Jane, Cindy and Bobby and the family embrace.
 Peter leaves the Square and moves to New Zealand with Lauren after telling her that Bobby was the one who killed Lucy and that Jane covered for him.
 She agrees to keep it a secret.